 Cover Your Air Conditioner During Fall

-A breathable canvas cover will stop leaves, nuts and other debris from getting into your system.
+A breathable canvas cover will stop leaves, nuts and other waste from falling into your unit.

 Related: Tips for Cleaning Your System